top of page

 Originally developed in the 1980s for those who suffer from respiratory issues, IMST technique requires you to inhale really hard on a device that provides resistance.

 According to the researchers, IMST was usually prescribed to people to do for a half-hour a day "at low resistance."
 In the current research it has been used like a High Intensity Interval Training (HIIT) — quicker, higher resistance repetitions.
-Researchers are also working on a breathing app for high blood pressure.

 How have they tested IMST to make sure that it works?